tyrinlewis123/circularity/README.md

 Pay close attention to blocks of code and their `{ }` braces: you MUST always have an opening AND closing brace, otherwise the JavaScript interpreter will throw an error or your IDE will complain.

-Great stuff, we're going to use the `while` loop to draw and initialize our circles.
+Great stuff, we're going to use the `for` loop to draw and initialize our circles.
 Before we get there, let's first declare our app's required variables.

 ***